 The 1850 Greek Revival Farnsworth Homestead was the home of Lucy Copeland Farnsworth (1839-1935), the museum’s founder, and is part of the main museum campus.
 Open to the public late May through early October for tours, the elegant structure has remained intact, with virtually no changes during Lucy’s lifetime.
 Housed within the home, and now featured online, is the Farnsworth's historic Homestead Collection which features original Victorian furniture, carpets, and other furnishings, as well as paintings, prints, glassware, dishes, clothing, toys, and jewelry.

 The Farnsworth's collection of Nevelson works is the second largest in the United States and spans six decades of the artist's long career.
+Not all of her artwork is on display, so please inquire before visiting.

 The Farnsworth has a large collection of works by Jonathan Fisher, the first pastor of the First Congregational Church of Blue Hill, Maine.
 Largely untrained as an artist, he had a natural ability for drawing and painting and taught himself wood engraving.
+Not all of his artwork is on display, so please inquire before visiting.